oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 In pharmacology, the term mechanism of action (MOA) refers to the specific biochemical interaction through which a drug substance produces its pharmacological effect.[(2)](#link-references) A mechanism of action usually includes mention of the specific molecular targets to which the drug binds, such as an enzyme or receptor.[(3)](#link-references)

-In the past, scientists derived drugs from natural products or were inspired by traditional remedies.
-Very common drugs, such as paracetamol, known in the US as acetaminophen, were put into clinical use decades before the biological mechanisms driving their pharmacological activities were understood.
-Today, with the advent of more powerful technologies, drug discovery has changed from the serendipitous approaches of the past to a more targeted model based on an understanding of the underlying biological mechanism of a disease.
-In this new framework, scientists seek to identify a protein target associated with a disease and develop a molecule that can modulate that protein target.
-As a shorthand to describe the biological activity of a given molecule, scientists assign a label referred to as mechanism-of-action or MoA for short.
+In the past, drugs were often derived from natural sources or traditional remedies without a clear understanding of how they worked.
+For example, paracetamol (known as acetaminophen in the US) was used clinically for decades before its biological mechanisms were fully understood.
+However, with technological advances, drug discovery has shifted towards a more targeted approach.
+Scientists now aim to identify the specific protein associated with disease and develop a molecule that can interact with it.
+To describe a molecule's biological activity, scientists use a label called mechanism-of-action (MoA).

 > How do we determine the MoAs of a new drug?

-One approach is to treat a sample of human cells with the drug and then analyze the cellular responses with algorithms that search for similarity to known patterns in large genomic databases, such as libraries of gene expression ([GEO](https://www.ncbi.nlm.nih.gov/geo/), [EMBL-EBI Expression Atlas](https://www.ebi.ac.uk/gxa/home), etc.) or cell viability patterns of drugs with known MoAs.
+One approach is to treat a sample of human cells with the drug and then analyze the cellular responses with algorithms that search for similarity to known patterns in large genomic databases, such as libraries of gene expression [GEO](https://www.ncbi.nlm.nih.gov/geo/), [EMBL-EBI Expression Atlas](https://www.ebi.ac.uk/gxa/home) or cell viability patterns of drugs with known MoAs.

 <div align="center">
   <img src="reports/figures/mao_aim.png"/>